mindsdb/mindsdb/tests/README.md

  *   -u: Specifies the total number of users to simulate.
  *   -r: Defines the spawn rate of users, i.e the number of users to spawn per second.

- > Note: The load tests require an environment variable called `INTEGRATIONS_CONFIG` to be set containing information related to the testing environments used.
-These environments will also need be pre-loaded with the necessary data for the tests to run successfully.
+ > Note: The load tests require an environment variable called `INTEGRATIONS_CONFIG` to be set, containing information related to the testing environments used.
+These environments will also need to be pre-loaded with the necessary data for the tests to run successfully.

 ## Generating Test Reports